Wildlife internship in Namibia

 CONTACT US

-The reserve is nestled in the Namibian bush, only 45 km from the capital of Namibia, Windhoek.
-Our local NGO, supervising the internship in an animal shelter, has now become a world-renowned conservation organisation.
-They offer shelter and a second chance to many injured, orphaned or endangered animals.
+The reserve is nestled in the Namibian bush, just 45 km from the capital of Namibia, Windhoek.
+Our local NGO, which supervises the internship at an animal sanctuary, has now become a world-renowned conservation organization.
+They provide shelter and a second chance to many injured, orphaned, or endangered species.

 internship in an animal shelter